sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-1-preface.rst.txt

 Dr. Beryl Hoffman, Associate Professor of Computer Science at Elms College, MA.
 **CS Awesome** is a free AP CS A curriculum that was created in 2019 by adapting the AP CS A Java Review e-book written by Dr. Barbara Ericson, Assistant Professor of Information at University of Michigan.
-**Introduction to Programming with Java** was subsequently developed by Dr. Linda Seiter and Dr. Daniel Palmer, Professors of Computer Science at John Carroll University, to evolve the curriculum to be suitable for a college-level course.
+**Introduction to Programming with Java** was subsequently developed by Dr. Linda Seiter and Dr. Dan Palmer, Professors of Computer Science at John Carroll University, to evolve the curriculum to be suitable for a college-level course.